qiuhanzhou/news-explorer-frontend/README.md

 # NewsExplorer Project

-This repository contains the front end part of "NewsExplorer" project that features user authorization, user registration, JWT token check and handles articles and users.
+This repository contains the front end part of "NewsExplorer" app where users can search for news articles worldwide and save them to their own accounts.
+Frontend features user authorization, user registration, user auth with JSON web tokens, API requests, hooks, functional components, and conditional rendering.

 * Endpoint of the API: https://api.news.karenzhou.me/ <br/>
 * Deployed live project: https://news.karenzhou.me/